VKCOM/statshouse/website/docs/guides/create-metric.md

 <img src={CreateMetric} width="300"/>

-2. In StatsHouse, there may be more than 10.000 metrics, so naming your metrics properly will help you and other users to find the necessary one.
+2. In StatsHouse, there may be more than 10.000 metrics at a time, so naming your metrics properly will help you and other users to find the necessary one.
 If you have a group of metrics related to a particular product or a service, you can use prefixes or other specifications to name them consistently:

 <img src={NameMetric} width="600"/>

 As soon as your metric has a name, you should understand the [metric type](edit-metrics.md#metric-type) and specify it in your sending requests.
-Then, you can [configure](edit-metrics.md) more parameters for your metric, or start [sending data](send-data.md) right away.
+Then, you can start [sending data](send-data.md).